Juniper/contrail-specs/5.1/cfm-erb-unicast-crb-multicast-roles.md

 # 4. Implementation
 ## 4.1 Add roles to node profile
 CFM uses the node profile object to determine the roles applicable for a type of device.
-We will add the `CRB-Gateway-MCAST` role for MX, QFX10k and QFX 5110 as `spine` and the `ERB-Access-UCAST` role for QFX5110 as `leaf`
+We will add the `CRB-MCAST-Gateway` role for MX, QFX10k and QFX 5110 as `spine` and the `ERB-UCAST-Gateway` role for QFX5110 as `leaf`

 ## 4.2 Add Unicast and Multicast features and associate them with the corresponding roles
 - Add a Unicast feature with the jinja template for configuration